Blaise997/super/README.md

 # super
-Hierarchical clusetering and data visualization
+Methylation analysis and calculation of differentially methilated probes.